NataliaVelasquez18/Portfolio/README.md

 ## Executive summary
 ## Background

-Our business question is "What factors contribute to the success of a marketing campaing?".
+GoGreen is a company in the solar industry.
+It has hired us as consultants to help them understand which factors contribute to the success of future marketing campaigns.
+Currently the company is trying to reduce marketing efforts that result in zero return on investment (ROI).
-Additionally, our client have hired us to analyze the company's data and answer the following questions:

-What does the Average customer look like for our company?
+We are also tasked to answer the following questions: What does the Average customer look like for our company?
 What Products and Channels of Revenue are best performing?
 Which Marketing Campaigns were most successful?
-What factors contribute to the success of our current campaign?

 ## Overview of Approach

-Answer the questions by performing exploratory data analysis (EDA), data visualization, and machine learning models
+We will answer these questions through data visualization, statistical analysis, and several machine learning models leveraging Python.

-We'll attempt to answer these questions through Visualization as well as complex machine learning models, like Decision Trees, K-Nearest Neighbor Algorithms, and Support Vector Machines to see if we can find contributing factors to the success of our past campaigns.

 ## Analysis
 ## Conclusions